dewcansam/Locate32/README.markdown

 the solution and project files by yourself.
 The changes between 195 and the latest (210 so far) are listed below:

-** Changes in HFC Library solution:
+**Changes in HFC Library solution:**

 HFCLib32 and HFCCon32/Header files:
-- add HFCNetwork.h and HFCShell.h
+	- *added* HFCNetwork.h and HFCShell.h

 HFCLib32 and HFCCon32/Source files:
-- remove ShellExtension.cpp
+	- *deleted* ShellExtension.cpp
-- add Shell.cpp and Network.cpp
+	- *added* Shell.cpp and Network.cpp

-** Changes in Locate solution:
+**Changes in Locate solution:**

 common/Header files:
-- add win95srcfixes.h
+	- *added* win95srcfixes.h

 lan_en:
-- helptext.txt and helptext2.txt are not used anymore.
+	- *deleted* helptext.txt and helptext2.txt are not used anymore.

 locate32/Header files
-- Add strnatcmp.h from directory 3rdparty
+	- *added* strnatcmp.h from directory 3rdparty

 locate32/Source files
-- Add strnatcmp.cpp from directory 3rdparty
+	- *added* strnatcmp.cpp from directory 3rdparty

 locate32/HTML Help Topics:
 	- There are so many changes that is not worthwhile to give a list, an easier way is to remove all src files from project and then add all src files which are in Locate/hlp directory.